ChurchApps/FreeShowWeb/src/routes/docs/items/+page.md

 ### Events

-This item will display upcomming events from the "Calendar" tab, either to a selected date, or today/tomorrow etc.
+This item will display upcoming events from the "Calendar" tab, either to a selected date, or today/tomorrow etc.

 ### Weather

 Display weather forecast information by providing the latitude and longitude of the position.
 Either show for the current day, or four days forward in time.

-### Vizualiser
+### Visualizer

 Show a visualizer for playing audio.
 This will show some lines changing height depending on the frequency and volume of the playing audio.
 Might cause some lag.